IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 The "Balances carried forward" and "Final balances" sections also reflect the payment that was made.

 Finally, the logs tell us that there are now three instances running, because the "Hello, world" message shows up three times.
-We can see that the payment transaction was validated, and that the simulation ran until slot 12.
+You can see that the payment transaction was validated, and that the simulation ran until slot 12.

 Running the "Vesting" app
 -------------------------

-We've seen how to compile code, run simulations and make sense of their output.
+You've seen how to compile code, run simulations and make sense of their output.
 In the second part of this tutorial you are going to run an app that actually does something on the blockchain, and you're going to feed input to it using the endpoints that it provides.

 Click the "Vesting" link in the row of demo files at the top.
 The vesting app is loaded into the code editor.
-We are not going to look at the source for now (there are comments in the code explaining how it works).
+You are not going to look at the source for now (there are comments in the code explaining how it works).

 .. note::